 I recalled my experience in the desert, remembering the sight of that column of smoke emanating from the horizon, always so close and yet never within my reach.
 “What is algonite?”
 I wondered.

 “It is a lightweight, heat-absorbing material.
 The refining process produces a liquid byproduct.
 You appear to have ingested an unbelievably large quantity of this fluid.”

-I recollected how I drank the water so voraciously and then, in passing, took note of its abnormalities, observing it had an odd taste and texture.
+I recollected how I drank the water from that lake so voraciously.
 “Are you telling me I was poisoned because someone dumped this toxic chemical in the water?”

 I was thoroughly relieved.
 “Then this won’t have any permanent effect on me?”

 “Actually, yes—I was just about to get to that.
 Although not necessarily negative, there was quite an extreme effect.
 Feeding off the intense solar energy, your body size increased astronomically.”
 After she said that, I stood there speechless.
 I was always a bit slow on the uptake, but now even I understood what happened.
 Not only was this person the same species as Khalgeth, but she was probably somewhat taller!
 I had grown!
 If she was somewhere near forty feet tall, I must have been around seventy!
 I experienced an overpowering state of shock that refused to wane.
 After backing up to my bed and sitting down on its edge, I looked at my body, in disbelief of her claim.
 I tried to speak but wasn’t thinking clearly, and it came out unintelligibly.
 I practically hyperventilated.